 Learning the third tone in Mandarin Chinese

-In this article I will talk about the third tone.
-Based on ten years of teaching Chinese, with a particular focus on pronunciation, along with hundreds of hours of research into tone acquisition, it’s safe to say that the third tone is by far the most problematic tone fore most learners, at least those coming from non-tonal languages, including English and most other European languages.
+In this article, I will talk about the third tone.
+Based on ten years of teaching Chinese, with a particular focus on pronunciation, along with hundreds of hours of research into tone acquisition, it’s safe to say that the third tone is by far the most problematic tone for most learners, at least those coming from non-tonal languages, including English, Spanish, French, German and so on.

 This is partly because the third tone is inherently more complex than the others, but also because the third tone is badly taught.
 In this article, I will explain the problem and what you can do about it, regardless if you’re a student or teacher of Mandarin.